We are all bullies

 And then, it means taking hold of the exact same forum – seizing the microphone, the platform, the pulpit – and shifting the conversation – and the energy – toward light.

 Do unto others as you would have them do unto you.
 What goes around comes around.
-Karma: Principles that lay at the foundations of every faith tradition on the planet and a couple of scientific foundations as well.
+Karma.
+These principles lay at the foundation of every faith tradition on the planet and a couple of scientific foundations as well.